latex3/babel/README.md

 ### Summary of latest changes
 ```
 3.85  (dev)
-      * Spaces allowed as separators in layout =.
+      * Spaces allowed as separators in layout=.
-      * A high-level interface to enable and disable transforms.
+      * A high-level interface to enable and disable transforms (lua).
+      * Font-dependent transforms (lua).

 3.84  2022-12-26
       * Automatic selection of encodings with \babelprovide and pdftex.